Mouhamed-git/angular-google-maps/README.md

-# Google Map with Angular App
+# Google Maps with Angular App

 ## This repository show how to integrate Google Maps, Markers, Map Info Window and Polyline in Angular Project.
 _You can see more at https://github.com/angular/components/tree/main/src/google-maps_